KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Proxy Extensions.md

 This article describes how KeyboardKit extends `UITextDocumentProxy` with a lot of additional functionality.

-## Overview

-iOS keyboard extensions provide their input view controller with a `textDocumentProxy`, which is the way the keyboard is intended to work with the current text document.
-It let's you insert text, move the cursor forward and backward, delete backwards etc.
+Keyboard input view controllers have a `textDocumentProxy`, which is the way the keyboard is intended to work with the currently active app.

-However, this proxy's functionality is very basic, and requires you to implement a bunch of fundamental functionality from scratch if you want your keyboard to do things that you would expect a keyboard to be able to do.
+The text document proxy let's you insert and remove text, move the cursor forward and backward etc. However, its capabilities are very basic, and requires you to implement a bunch of functionality if you want your keyboard to do more things.

-KeyboardKit therefore provides you with a lot of extensions that make the proxy more capable.
-Some extensions have to work around the limitiations of the keyboard extension, but overall these extensions will make a lot of operations a lot easier to implement.
+KeyboardKit therefore provides you with a lot of proxy extensions that make the proxy more capable.
+Some extensions have to work around the limitiations of what an iOS keyboard extension can do, but overall these extensions will make a lot of operations easier to implement.

-Since extensions are not included in the generated documentation, this article describes the extensions you get access to by simply importing KeyboardKit.
-You could even use these extensions by themselves and ignore all other parts of this library.
+Since extensions are not included in the generated documentation, this article describes the extensions you get to by simply importing KeyboardKit.
+In fact, you could import KeyboardKit just to get access to these extensions and ignore all other parts of the library, and it would still bring a lot of value.

-[KeyboardKit Pro][Pro] unlocks even more extensions, such as the ability to fetch all the text instead of just the text closest to the input cursor.
+[KeyboardKit Pro][Pro] specific extensions are described at the end of this document.